How Simulation Helps Autonomous Driving:A Survey of Sim2real, Digital Twins, and Parallel Intelligence: Conclusion

 \section{Conclusion}

-In autonomous driving researches, it requires a significant amount of real-world data to train a reliable and robust algorithm.
+Autonomous driving researches require a significant amount of real-world data to train a reliable and robust algorithm.
 On one hand, using real data in extreme and scarce scenarios often leads to a high cost, so simulated data are typically used to meet the requirement.
-On the other hand, there is always a gap between the simulation environment and real world, so it is necessary to further investigate methods for transferring knowledge from simulation to reality.
-In this paper, we comprehensively introduce state-of-the-art of sim2real and DTs.
+On the other hand, there is always a gap between the simulated and real worlds, so it is necessary to further investigate methods for transferring knowledge from simulation to reality.
+In this paper, we comprehensively review state-of-the-arts of sim2real, DTs, and PI.
 In sim2real, we mainly introduce the methodologies and related applications from the view of different categories, while we focus on the virtual technologies about the DT dependency, and then introduce the common frameworks and applications of autonomous driving.
-To demonstrate the simulation environment for realizing sim2real and DT methods, we also summarize existing autonomous driving simulators.
-In addition, we present existing challenges for the future development of autonomous driving in sim2real and DTs in this paper.
+Subsequently, the parallel intelligence thesis and technologies including parallel learning, parallel vision, and parallel driving, etc. in autonomous driving are reviewed.
+To demonstrate the simulation environment for realizing sim2real, DT and PI methods, we also summarize existing autonomous driving simulators.
+In addition, we present existing challenges for the future development of autonomous driving in sim2real, DTs and PI in this paper.